tommipontinen76/yt-music-downloader/README.md

 A modern, fast, and feature-rich PyQt6 GUI for downloading YouTube Music playlists and individual tracks as high-quality audio files.
 This tool leverages the power of `yt-dlp` and `ffmpeg` to provide a seamless downloading experience. macOS version is unsupported but I don't see why it wouldn't work.

+Made with AI for my own use, expect some bugs.

 ![Version](https://img.shields.io/badge/version-0.2-blue)
 ![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20Windows%20%7C%20macOS-lightgrey)
 ![License](https://img.shields.io/badge/license-MIT-green)